kdenalxandr/data-analytics-portfolio/README.md

 ### What's Included

 ### 1. Individual Player Stats Clean
-- Creates a temporary table to count how many times a players name shows up under a different team
+- Creates a temporary table to count how many times a player shows up under more than one team.
 - Filters team members who played on multiple teams during a season.
-This keeps their 2TM total stats for the season row, eliminating duplicate rows for those players.
+This keeps their 2TM (total stats for the season) row, eliminating all other duplicate rows for these players.
 - Joins the two tables and orders them by player rank for that season.

 ### 2. Team Performance Ranking
-- This create a clean data set table for the 2023-2024 nba season, eliminating the Team Totals row where the rank is null
+- This creates a clean data set table for the 2023-2024 nba season, eliminating the Team Totals row where the rank is null.
 - Ordered by the team's season ranking.
-- This step was also completed for the 2022-2023 nba season (not shown)
+- This step was also completed for the 2022-2023 nba season (not shown).

 ### 3. Average Assists Change
 - Calcucates the point change in average assists per team.
 - Highlights which teamss improved or declined in ball movement and playmaking.
-- The Cleaveland Cavaliers improved the most by a 2.2 average difference
+- The Cleaveland Cavaliers improved the most by a 2.2 average difference.

 ### 4. Average Total Rebounds Change
 - Calculates the point change in average total rebounds per team.
-- Reveals which teams had an increase in dominating the glass
+- Reveals which teams had an increase in dominating the glass.
 - Found that the Toronto Raptors had a 4.6 point increase in their total rebounds.

 ### 5. Average Three Point Percentage
-- Calculates the point change in average three point percentage made per team
+- Calculates the point change in average three point percentage made per team.
-- Useful for analyzing offensive trends and shot selection shifts
+- Useful for analyzing offensive trends and shot selection shifts.
-- The Los Angeles Lakers had a .031 percent change in their three shot percentage
+- The Los Angeles Lakers had a .031 percent change in their three shot percentage.

 ### Tools Used
-- **Google Big Query** for SQL queries
+- **Google Big Query** for SQL queries.
-- **Basketball Reference** for data source
+- **Basketball Reference** for data source.
-- **Google Sheets** for converting data from basketball reference into a .csv file for query upload
+- **Google Sheets** for converting data from basketball reference into a .csv file for query upload.
-- **GitHub** for version control and portfolio presentation
+- **GitHub** for version control and portfolio presentation.
 ---

 ## Purpose